quii/learn-go-with-tests/maps.md

 The `delete` function returns nothing, and we based our `Delete` method on the same notion.
-Since deleting a value that's not there has no effect, unlike our `Update` and `Create` methods, we don't need to complicate the api with errors.
+Since deleting a value that's not there has no effect, unlike our `Update` and `Create** methods, we don't need to complicate the API with errors.

+## Wrapping up

+In this section we covered a lot.
+We made a full CRUD API for our dictionary.
+Throughout the process we learned how to:

+* Create maps
+* Search for items in maps
+* Add new items to maps
+* Update items in maps
+* Delete items from a map
+* Learned more about errors
+** How to create errors that are constants
+** Writing error wrappers